-- 4.6 The EMT will meet to discuss the incident, plan and determine a prompt and appropriate response and action plan by: - 1 Developing a clear understanding of the known facts. - Assessing risks and response actions - Planning an immediate response of the incident - Appointing a delegate to deal with public enquiries if the Principal is not available.
-If required, a media management procedure may be included in the management plan to ensure the most positive and supportive response to the media.
+- 5.7 The EMT will meet to discuss the incident, plan and determine a prompt and appropriate response and action plan by: - Developing a clear understanding of the known facts. - Assessing risks and response actions - Planning an immediate response of the incident - Appointing a delegate to deal with public enquiries if the Principal is not available.
+If required, a media management procedure may be included in the management plan to ensure the most positive and supportive response to the media. - 5.8 If the incident involves child abuse, the Child safety policies and procedures will be applied.